aslavinska/project4/README.md

 # Testing
  - I have tested this page in brosers: Chrome and Firefox.
  - I confimed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.
- - I confirmed that the navigation, home, contact, online time, about me,my blog and login/register/logout are all readable and easy to understand.
+ - I confirmed that the navigation, home, online time, about me,my blog and login/register/logout are all readable and easy to understand.
  - I have confirmed that the form works: requires entries in every field, will only accept an email in the email field and the submit button works.
  - I can confirm that post edit and delete functions work in the UI and models are updated without entering the admin panel.